A Beginner’s Guide to Making a Budget

-The average person has many expenses every month, ranging from needing to buy food to paying for a loan.
-It’s very difficult to keep track of all these expenses in your head.
-Trying to manually calculate if you have enough money left to last until your next paycheck isn’t easy.
+The average person has many expenses, from buying food to paying for a loan.
+It is hard to keep track of all these expenses in your head.
+And calculating if you have enough money left until your next paycheck is a headache.

-But, it’s not only about the risk of running out of money and not being able to save or pay a bill.
-It’s also about making life easier for yourself.
-You don’t want to ask yourself every time you want to buy something if you can afford it.
+And it is not only about the risk of running out of money.
+It is also about making life easier for yourself.
+You don’t want to wonder every time you want something if you have enough money to buy it.

-By having a budget, and sticking to it, you can avoid a lot of unnecessary stress.
+By budgeting and sticking to it, you can avoid unnecessary stress.

 How to Make a Budget in 5 Easy Steps

-Making a budget is all about creating a plan that will help you manage your finances.
+Making a budget is about creating a plan to help you manage your finances.

 Step 1.
 Determine your after-tax income.

-For budgeting purposes your income includes interest and dividends received, investment income, and gifts / refunds.
-If you have savings you intend to use then add it to the list.
+In addition, your budget should include interest and dividends received, investment income, and gifts/refunds.
+And if you have savings you intend to use, add them to the list.

 Step 2.
 Make a list of all your expenses.